sunfounder/pico-2w-kit/docs/source/cproject/ar_micro.rst

 |img_micro_switch|

-In this lesson, we'll learn how to use a **micro switch** (also known as a limit switch) with the Raspberry Pi Pico 2w to detect when it's pressed or released.
+In this lesson, we'll learn how to use a **micro switch** (also known as a limit switch) with the Raspberry Pi Pico 2 W to detect when it's pressed or released.
 Micro switches are commonly used in devices like microwave oven doors, printer covers, or as end stops in 3D printers because they are reliable and can handle frequent activation.

 * :ref:`cpn_micro_switch`